Capital punishment in Denmark: History to 1945

 For the most part, Denmark followed the style of other European nations, with government-employed executioners, called skarpretter (headsman) in Denmark.
 The headsman had the status of a Royal government employee.

 In 1751, the last known execution for bestiality in Denmark happened.

 The last public execution was in Lolland of Anders "Sjællænder" Nielsen, by decapitation in 1882.
-The spectacle generated called for the abolishment of the death penalty, particularly since the headsman, Jens Seistrup, had to swing his axe several times in order to complete the job.
+The spectacle generated called for the abolishment of the death penalty, particularly since the headsman, Theodor Seistrup, had to swing his axe several times in order to complete the job.

 The last execution prior to 1946 was on 8 November 1892, in the courtyard of the State Prison of Horsens.
 Jens Nielsen, sentenced to a long prison term for arson, allegedly wished to commit suicide by provoking his execution and accordingly made three attempts to murder a guard over the years.
 His decapitation by Seistrup's axe followed the third attempt.

 The last headsman in office was Carl Christensen who held the position from 27 August 1906 until 1 April 1926, but never performed any executions.

 Starting during the first decade of the 1800s, death penalties were increasingly commuted to life imprisonment by the Crown.
 After 1892, death sentences were handed down but not carried out.
 This also applied to the last death sentence prior to 1945 which was handed down in a civil court on 13 June 1928.

 On 15 April 1930, Denmark legislated for a new Danish Penal Code, to replace the older code from 10 February 1866.
 When the new code came into force on 1 January 1933, capital punishment was abolished except for capital punishment under military law.